-A PSP is in the process of being procured by Umgeni Water to complete a feasibility study of the Eshowe BWSS to assess the technical and financial viability of this scheme.
+A PSP has been appointed by Umgeni Water to complete a feasibility study of the Eshowe BWSS to assess the technical and financial viability of this scheme.
+The project will be complete by December 2023

-The total bulk cost requirement for the Eshowe BWSS is estimated at R426.4 million (excl VAT).
+The total bulk cost requirement for the Eshowe BWSS is estimated at R426.4 million (2021 costs-excl VAT).